arthurmde/api-spacex-backend/README.md

-To import the relevant data to the database, the system relies on [Postgres' Copy](https://www.postgresql.org/docs/current/sql-copy.html) protocol which is one of the most efficient way to load data into the database.
-The script will bulk insert the data extracted from the json file, organized as a list of tuples, to the hypertable in a single few operations.
+To import the relevant data to the database, the system relies on [Postgres' Copy](https://www.postgresql.org/docs/current/sql-copy.html) protocol which is one of the most efficient ways to load data into the database.
+The script will bulk insert the data extracted from the JSON file, organized as a list of tuples, to the Hypertable in a single few operations.

 ### Task 3
 > Write logic to fetch/query the last known position of a satellite (by id), given a time T. Include this query in your README or somewhere in the project submission